YaleDHLab/dhlab-site/_news/2016-10-21-apply-to-be-a-dh-fellow.md

 spotlight: false
 image_layout: simple
 teaser: |
   Each semester, the Digital Humanities Lab appoints one or more Digital Humanities Fellows to assist with courses that have a strong digital humanities component.
-These positions provide semester-long...
 ---

 Each semester, the Digital Humanities Lab appoints one or more Digital Humanities Fellows to assist with courses that have a strong digital humanities component.
 These positions provide semester-long support for graduate students to engage with DH methods and theories in a classroom setting.
 DHLab staff will work with fellows to design DH assignments, arrange access to electronic content, and provide specialized technical training.
 Visit the [DH Fellows page](http://web.library.yale.edu/dhlab/dhfellows) to learn about our current recipients and their courses!